Spare the Air Alert in effect for Wednesday

-SAN FRANCISCO (KGO) --A Spare the Air Alert in effect for Wednesday.
+SAN FRANCISCO (KGO) --A Spare the Air Alert is in effect for the Bay Area on Wednesday, August 8, 2018.

 What are Spare the Air days?